Hello, my name is Maya Kaathryn Bohnhoff, and I’m a recovering research-aholic.

 I love archaeology and have subscribed to Smithsonian, Archaeology, and even KMT (an Egyptology zine).
 The plot spine of THE ANTIQUITIES HUNTER is about the trade in blackmarket artifacts stolen from under-protected historical sites in the U.S. and Mexico.
 The generating spark of that was exterior research.
-Specifically, an article from Archaeology or Smithsonian on a female undercover National Park Service agent.
+Specifically, an article in Smithsonian about a female undercover National Park Service agent.
 It not only gave me the framework for what would become Gina’s first major case, but also contributed heavily to the character of her best friend, Rose, who is—you guessed it—an NPS agent.

 I also had to know about the sort of artifacts Rose might be called upon to protect, which led to another avenue of research related to First Nations artifacts and actual cases involving their theft.

 When the story extended into the Mexican state of Chiapas and an semi-invented ruin, more research followed—both regarding modern-day Mexico and ancient history.

 - The internet (no, do not stop at Wikipedia) – I especially seek out images, so I can see what I’m writing about from every available angle.
 Being able to describe a place vividly helps your reader immerse herself in your world.